 Qn 1a) Describe Microsoft’s Mission statement.

 Microsoft’s Mission Statement is “to empower every person and every organization on the planet to achieve more.”
-With more companies adapting to the digitalization, Microsoft provides the necessary platforms and tools for businesses to thrive further in being more productive, effective and efficient.
-For Instance, Microsoft have influenced the human outcomes in healthcare and education services through cloud computing and Artificial Intelligence (AI).
+With more companies adapting to digitalization, Microsoft provides the necessary platforms and tools for businesses to thrive further by being more productive, effective and efficient.
+For instance, Microsoft has influenced the human outcomes in healthcare and education services through cloud computing and Artificial Intelligence (AI).

 Qn 1b) Microsoft did not explicitly state their Vision statement.
 Based on the Shareholder Letter, discuss what Microsoft’s vision was for 2020 in your opinion.